Woolwee/sound_of_mouse/README.md

 ```

 ## Usage ##
-**To launch app run one of these block POSIX terminal**
+**To launch the app run one of these blocks in terminal**

-- if You use poetry:
+- if poetry:
 ```
-poetrry run python sound_of_mouse.py
+poetry run python sound_of_mouse.py
 ```
 - else:
 ```